AmadeusITGroup/otter/packages/@o3r/analytics/README.md

 ## Description

-This module provides a framework to capture / store and use multiple events (ui, performance etc.) in an [Otter Application](https://github.com/AmadeusITGroup/otter).
+This module provides a framework to capture, store and report multiple events (ui, performance etc.) emitted by an [Otter Application](https://github.com/AmadeusITGroup/otter).

 ## How to install